iamMichaelSmith/HostStaticWebsiteOnS3/README.md

 - <b>Enhancing Website Security: Implement SSL/TLS encryption for the website using AWS Certificate Manager, ensuring secure communication and data protection.</b>

+<h2>How to Use This Repository</h2>
+This repository contains all the necessary resources and step-by-step guides to successfully complete this project.
+Follow the instructions in each section to set up your static website, register and manage your domain, and secure your website.

 <br>